Longview–Marshall combined statistical area

-The Longview–Marshall Combined Statistical Area covers four counties in Northeast Texas.
+The Longview–Marshall Combined Statistical Area covered four counties in Northeast Texas.
 The statistical area consists of the Longview Metropolitan Statistical Area and the Marshall Micropolitan Statistical Area.
 Prior to 2003, the area was known as the Longview–Marshall Metropolitan Statistical Area, which consisted of Gregg, Harrison, Rusk, and Upshur counties.
 As of the 2000 census, the CSA had a population of 256,152 (though a July 1, 2009 estimate placed the population at 271,669).
+In 2023, the Marshall micropolitan area was removed, and Harrison County was combined into the Longview metropolitan area.